adamcharnock/django-skeleton/docs/skeleton_project_setup.md

     $ env LC_CTYPE=C LANG=C find ./ -type f ! -path '*/\.*' -exec sed -i "" -e "s/djskel/$PRJNAME/g" {} \;

 Next: [Get it running locally](running_locally.md)

+!!! note "Not using PyCharm?"
+    If you are not using PyCharm then removing the ``.idea`` directory would be a good idea.

+## PyCharm Setup (optional)

+    $ cd .idea
+    $ env LC_CTYPE=C LANG=C find ./ -type f ! -exec sed -i "" -e "s/djskel/$PRJNAME/g" {} \;
+    $ mv djskel.iml $PRJNAME.iml

+Using PyCharm go to:

+1. *File -> Open*, and select your project directory.
+2. Once open, set your python interpreter in *Preferences -> Project -> Project Interpreter*.

+You should find the
+project loads with the various directories (src, templates, assets) configured correctly, and extraneous directories ignored.

+!!! note
+    The above PyCharm config assumes you keep your projects in ~/Projects.
+    If this is not the case you will need to edit the files within ``.idea/`` accordingly.